 Pavarotti $15.00 for a dinner

-If you need some more I can help you over 7 years agoAnswered by Taty via WorldNomads.com
+If you need some more I can help you almost 8 years agoAnswered by Taty via WorldNomads.com

 I agree with Harry!
 We were in Quito for two weeks and found no good food, considering it is a capital city (cheap or expensive) and ended up cooking for ourselves.
-It is the worst country for food in Northen Latin America except for Belize. over 7 years agoAnswered by Geoff via WorldNomads.com
+It is the worst country for food in Northen Latin America except for Belize. almost 8 years agoAnswered by Geoff via WorldNomads.com

 Yes the #1 place i went to in my 10 weeks in quito and around ecuador was